Norah Jones discography

-American singer and songwriter Norah Jones has released eight solo studio albums, seven collaborative studio albums, 4 compilation albums, five extended plays, 23 singles, and three live DVDs on Blue Note Records.
-Her most recent studio album, Pick Me Up Off the Floor, was released on June 12, 2020, through Blue Note Records.
+American singer and songwriter Norah Jones has released nine solo studio albums, seven collaborative studio albums, 4 compilation albums, five extended plays, 23 singles, and three live DVDs on Blue Note Records.
+Her most recent studio album, Visions, was released on March 8, 2024, through Blue Note Records.

 In 2002, Jones released her solo debut Come Away with Me, which was a fusion of jazz with country, blues, folk and pop.
 It was certified diamond, selling over 27 million copies and produced three commercially released singles.
 The record earned Jones five Grammy Awards, including the Album of the Year, Record of the Year, and Best New Artist.
 Her subsequent studio albums—Feels Like Home (2004), Not Too Late (2007), and The Fall (2009) all gained platinum status, selling over a million copies each.
 They were also generally well received by critics.
 Jones's fifth studio album, Little Broken Hearts, was released on April 27, 2012; her sixth, Day Breaks, was released on October 7, 2016.
 Her seventh studio album, Pick Me Up Off the Floor, was released on June 12, 2020.
+I Dream of Christmas, her eighth studio album and first Christmas album, was released on October 15, 2021.

-Norah Jones has sold over 50 million albums worldwide, over 19 million of the albums were sold in the US.
+Norah Jones has sold over 50 million albums worldwide, including over 19 million in the US.